Reduati/AutoWin/Techniques/T1059-001/readme.md

 This module has two types of execution:

 - dll - Runs encoded base64 powershell code using MS System.Management.Automation DLL, without using powershell.exe binary.
-- binary - Runs inline code or a file with the right attribute, using powershell.exe.
+- binary - Runs inline code or a file with the correct attribute, using powershell binary.

 ## Examples